FOUNDING HEAD OF SCHOOL

 Jennifer Ratcliffe (Upper Elementary) has more than twenty years’ experience teaching students of all ages.
 Jen holds a BFA in Theater Arts/Acting from the University of Florida.
 She has completed more than 50 hours of education classes and training post-baccalaureate, and she holds a Master of Science Degree in Curriculum and Instruction from Western Governors University.

-Sarah Armstrong Rhodes (Elementary Art/PE/Health) holds an Associate’s degree from Laurel Ridge Community College and is a TCRG-certified teacher.
+Sarah Armstrong Rhodes (Elementary Art/PE/Health/Performing Arts) holds an Associate’s degree from Laurel Ridge Community College and is a TCRG-certified teacher.
 She is the owner of Armstrong Irish Dance Academy, which she founded in 2016, and she has more than 15 years teaching experience in a variety of settings.

 Kerry Silva (Kindergarten) holds a BFA from Shenandoah University and a certification from Ulyanovsk State University in Russia.
 She taught pre-kindergarten at the Winchester Medical Center Day Care Center, where she worked for 15 years.
 She has also taught ballet, modern, and jazz dance for 11 years at the Shenandoah Conservatory Arts Academy and has been Director of Ballet at Rhythm Studio since 2013.